Is grass the great disruptor?

 So, could we one day lie down in Strand/Aldwych with our picnic by our side and look up at the sky?
 We very well might.
 And why shouldn’t we?
 It is our city after all.

 Cannon Ivers is leading LDA Design’s work on StrandAldwych.
-He is author of new title, ‘Staging Urban Landscapes’.
+He is author of new title, ‘Staging Urban Landscapes’, shortlisted for a 2019 Landscape Institute Award.